Denys-quality-assurance/PulseOfDigits/README.md

 5) The position of the dots "pulsates" by timeout - DONE
 6) The digits are centered - DONE
 7) The digits change from 9 to 0 and back when you hover the mouse cursor over the center - DONE
-8) If the digits have a different number of dots, then the extra dots move outside the screen and are deleted, and the missing ones appear from outside the screen - TODO
+8) If the digits have a different number of dots, then the extra dots should be deleted, and the missing ones should appear from outside the digits place - DONE